It’s easy to get snowed under by the jargon. Here’s a quick run-through of the terminology you might come across:

 Off-Premises Extension.
 A telephone located away from the phone system but still accessible from it – so an incoming call could be routed to your number whether or not the phone was physically located in the building.

-Private Branch Exchange.
+Private Branch Exchange/Private Automated Branch Exchange.
 A switch used inside a private business as opposed to one serving the general public.
-Typically you have to dial 9 to get an outside line with a PBX system.
+Typically you have to dial 9 to get an outside line with a PBX telephone system.

-Unplugging or turning off the power to a device.
+Unplugging or turning off the power to a device, before reconnecting to power up again.

 A facility in some CTI where a call arrives at a user’s desktop and the caller’s details are automatically retrieved from a database to ‘pop up’ on the recipient’s screen.